How to Open a Trading Company in Hong Kong

 These domestic demands may exist due to the impossibility or impracticability of producing such goods and services locally.

-They may also exist for the prestige, cachet, or other special quality which foreign-sourced goods and services possess.
+They may also exist for the prestige, cachet, or other special qualities that foreign-sourced goods and services possess.

+Looking to understanding export trading companies?
 An export trading company is the direct opposite of an import trading company.
-An export trading company is involved in the sale of locally produced goods and services to foreign purchasers.
+It is involved in the sale of locally produced goods and services to foreign purchasers.

-These locally produced goods or services will ideally be commodities that are easily and efficiently sourced and for which there is global demand.
+These locally produced goods or services will ideally be easily and efficiently sourced commodities for which there is global demand.
+Moreover, export trading companies may choose to outsource some of their operations to export management companies.

 An entrepot trading company combines the functions or businesses of both import and export trading companies.